xirui24/finetune-clip-with-fashion-dataset/README.md

 # Finetune CLIP with Indo fashion dataset
 Finetune OpenAI's CLIP model with Indo fashion dataset
+We offer an option to use LoRA during training

 ## Dataset
 We use the Indo fashion dataset available on Kaggle, version15.